 Emotion Regulation Skills: Opposite Action Worksheet

-It is important for clients to learn coping skills to manage their emotions, and using DBT techniques like Opposite Action is a great way for a client to learn how to remain in control when feeling low or down.
+A common goal for clients in therapy is to learn how to regulate their emotions and manage their behavior.
+Clients need to learn coping skills to regulate their emotions and manage their reactions to upsetting things.
+Using techniques like opposite action is a great way for a client to learn how to remain in control when feeling upset or down.

 About This Worksheet